 How does the voice chat function work?

-Different games will implement this feature differently, but generally, you'll need to be friends with the people you want to chat with.
-Thanks to an update to Nintendo Online, Voice Chat will continue to function when you leave the Nintendo Switch Online app and will even continue if the phone is in sleep mode.
+Different games will implement this feature differently, but generally, you'll need to be friends with the people you want to chat with, or at least have played a game with them before.
+In most cases, you'll have to start an online play session, whether it be a lobby in Splatoon 2 or opening up your island in Animal Crossing: New Horizons, then enter the app on your phone.
+Thanks to an update, voice chat continues to function when you leave the Nintendo Switch Online app and will even continue if the phone is in sleep mode.

 We may earn a commission for purchases using our links.
 Learn more.